Harry Styles steps out in fashion's favorite hoodie - ExBulletin

 Harry Styles steps out in fashion’s favorite hoodie

-Harry Styles may be known for his theatrical stage attire.
-Her current tour has already delivered many striking looks, including a Gucci sequined cardiganbut the casual clothes of the singers are often just as intriguing.
-Case in point: In New York City this week, Styles was spotted having dinner with friends in one of his favorite and hard-to-obtain hoodies.
+Harry Styles may be known for his theatrical stage attire, his current tour has already delivered many striking looks including a Gucci sequined cardigan but the casual clothes of the singers are often just as intriguing.
+Case in point: In New York this week, he was spotted going out to dinner with friends in one of fashion’s favorite and hard-to-get hoodies.
 (Like the aforementioned Gucci vest, it was hot pink.
 Of course.)

-The Styless Hoodie is made by Pangaia, a coveted loungewear brand that creates all of their hoodies, sweatpants, t-shirts and more using recycled or organic materials.
-They continually sell their drops, but it looks like Styles was lucky enough to have scored a track.
-He styled neon knit with shorts, possibly with a 5 inch inseam, a TikTok favorite!
-White Nike Cortez sneakers and a bright yellow tote bag for a pop of color blocking.
+Harry’s hoodie is made by coveted Pangaia loungewear brand that creates all of their brightly colored hoodies, sweatpants, t-shirts and more use recycled or organic materials.
+They continually sell their drops, but it looks like Harry was lucky enough to have scored a piece.
+He styled the neon knit with shorts possibly with a 5 inch crotch, a TikTok favorite! white Nike Cortez sneakers and a bright yellow tote bag for a color blocking touch.

-But there is one piece of the Styless look that you definitely can’t score.
+But there is one part of Harry’s look that you definitely can’t mark off.
 He completed his outfit with a dad cap that said, Katie and Conor are my friends.
 According to a fan account, this is from a wedding (Katie and Conors) he attended.
 A trendy hoodie and a sentimental hat?
 Of course, beats our day off look.

+If you want to recreate Harry’s look, check out some of the pieces below:

 Sources